Oxen-AI/BitNet-1.58-Instruct/README.md

 ## Motivation

+This is work done was originally done for the [arXiv dive community](https://oxen.ai/community) and more info on BitNets can be found on our [blog post](https://www.oxen.ai/blog/arxiv-dives-bitnet-1-58).

-We have some internal use cases at [Oxen.ai](https://oxen.ai) for a fast and local LLM.
+We also have some internal use cases at [Oxen.ai](https://oxen.ai) for a fast and local LLM.
 BitNet 1.58 seem like an interesting direction.
 We will open source our models, data, and code as we go.

-This is work done was originally done for the [arXiv dive community](https://oxen.ai/community) and more info on BitNets can be found on our [blog post](https://www.oxen.ai/blog/arxiv-dives-bitnet-1-58).

 ## Inference